knatarajan28/Senior-Research-Project/README.md

 -Implemented a ribose-seq protocol to specifically isolate and quantify rNMPs within DNA samples, preparing them for deep sequencing.

 # Data Analysis:
-Bioinformatics: Utilized a series of computational tools to analyze the sequencing data.
+- Utilized a series of computational tools to analyze the sequencing data.
 This included handling ribose-map alignments, heatmaps, and RNA-seq data to interpret the impact of environmental changes on rNMP incorporation.
-Multi-Omics Integration: Explored correlations between transcription activities and rNMP incorporation to assess any significant biases or patterns.
+- Explored correlations between transcription activities and rNMP incorporation to assess any significant biases or patterns.

 # Results:
 - Identified variations in rNMP incorporation rates between different strains and environmental conditions.